venicegeo/belltower/README.md

 * conventions and best practices for writing components
 * error propagation
 * glossary of terms
-* generalize executing a graph
-* add tests for Graph
+* add tests for Graph, using logger
-* printer component
-* test N ins/outs for START/STOP
-* build Replicate component
 * build Or component

 ## Next

+* add "verbose/logging" mode
 * add support for pre/post conditions
-* move Factory, Component classes into engine pkg? common pkg?
 * "slow motion" mode
 * support running more than one graph at a time
 * all components should have these fields at the core level: